SOM-Research/Impromptu/README.md

 ## Requirements

 Impromptu is implemented in TypeScript using the [Langium](https://langium.org) open-source language engineering toolkit.
-In order to execute you need Node.js and Visual Studio Code in your system.
+In order to run Impromptu you need [Node.js](https://nodejs.org/) and [Visual Studio Code](https://code.visualstudio.com/) in your system.

 ## Installing